SalomePlatform/shaper/src/BuildPlugin/doc/solidFeature.rst

 Solid
 =====

-The Solid feature creates a solid using already existing faces in other objects.
+Solid feature creates a solid using faces already existing in other objects.

-To create solid in the active part:
+To create a solid in the active part:

 #. select in the Main Menu *Build - > Solid* item  or
 #. click **Solid** button in the toolbar